MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ### Customer data

-To start the investigation process, you need the following data from the customer:
+To start the investigation process, you need the following data:

-- Access to the tenant as a Global Admini - A Cloud only account (not part of their on-premises environment)
+- Access to the tenant as a Global Admin - A Cloud only account (not part of their on-premises environment)
 - Detail of indicators of compromise (IoCs)
-- The date and time when did the customer noticed the incident
+- The date and time when you noticed the incident
 - Date range
 - Number of compromised accounts
 - Name(s) of compromised accounts